Origami language syntax

 Hello, Alice.

-In Web Origami, functions are a type of tree, so a function can also be invoked with slash syntax:
+In Origami, functions are a type of tree, so a function can also be invoked with slash syntax:

 $ ori greet.js